Positive Childhood Experiences (PCEs)

 One-on-one conversations and playtimes can also serve as an opportunity to recognize a child’s unique characteristics, strengths, and accomplishments.
 When a child is consistently accepted for who they are and acknowledged for positive achievements such as being kind, brave, or hard-working, the more pride and self-esteem they will feel for themselves.

-The Support of Other Adults and Friends
+The Support of Other Adult Friends

 Parents and caregivers cannot do it all when it comes to creating the sort of nurturing, accepting environments that all children deserve.
 Inevitably, children will interact with other places and people throughout their lives – all of which have the potential to create positive or negative experiences.
 That’s why it’s important for all adults in a child’s life to take their roles seriously and use the same techniques mentioned above to become a trusted resource for growing children.